 Combined, Texas Children’s and BCM have more than 800,000 square feet of lab space.
 And our principal investigators are conducting over 1,000 clinical, basic science and translational research projects at any given moment.

-Our research is conducted primarily at 3 facilities: the Feigin Center, the Jan and Dan Duncan Neurological Research Institute (NRI) and the Children’s Nutrition Research Center (CNRC).
+Our research is conducted primarily at 3 facilities: the Feigin Tower, the Jan and Dan Duncan Neurological Research Institute (NRI) and the Children’s Nutrition Research Center (CNRC).
 Researchers and scientists are conducting some of the most innovative ongoing research in these facilities, including:

 - Clinical research focusing on the detection and treatment of neurological injuries acquired by children with critical heart disease